inferno-pytorch/speedrun/README.md

 diff experiments/BASIC-0/Configurations/train_config.yml experiments/BASIC-1/Configurations/train_config.yml
 ```

-When you're done with the first round of experiments, it's super easy to iterate on your ideas simply by inheriting from your `MyFirstExperiment`, perhaps in a different file:
+The tools might be nice, but it's not just just about that - organizing experiments in classes is a great way of reusing code, which in turn helps keep your experiments reproducible.
+Say when you're done with the first round of experiments, it's super easy to iterate on your ideas simply by inheriting from your `MyFirstExperiment`, perhaps in a different file:

 ```python
 from main import MyFirstExperiment